vendidero/one-stop-shop-woocommerce/docs/report-calculation.md

 Filters exist to adjust certain report-specific details, e.g. whether the order paid date should be used to query the orders.
 Please be aware that adjusting these filters will only lead to adjustments for future reports.

+### Observer report

+The observer report is a special report type which constantly observes whether you are approaching the delivery threshold for the current year.
+The observer lags 7 days behind to make sure that your customers had enough time to pay for open orders as by default only paid orders are part of a report.

 ### Filters

 - `oss_woocommerce_report_batch_size` - The maximum amount of orders processed per iteration.
 Default: `50`